• 8-Minute Article

 • Does working longer give you the chance to grow your health savings account (HSA) balance by making additional contributions?

-Even if a person’s health allows them to work longer, there’s always the chance of unexpected roadblocks, such as layoffs or a family need, that could call for retirement plans to be adjusted.
+Even if a person’s health allows them to work longer, there’s always the chance of unexpected roadblocks, such as layoffs or a family need, that could call for adjustments to their plans for retirement.
 It’s important for financial professionals and their clients to remain flexible and prepare a backup strategy.
 For those who can take advantage of the new way of working and find positions that fit their lifestyles as they age, there may be many financial and health benefits.

 Conversation Starters